HawkerSoftwares/nestjs-typescript-starter/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+This project has been cloned from official [Nestjs Typescript Starter](https://github.com/nestjs/typescript-starter).
+This project demonstartes the use of Layouts/Views/Partials using [Handlebars.js](https://handlebarsjs.com/)

 ## Installation